rghosh8/capstone-1/README.md

----
+My null hypothesis (H<sub>0</sub>) is that Covid does <b>not</b> have any impact on the stock prices of Big 3 monitoring comapnies.

-My null hypothesis (H0) will be that Covid does not have any impact on the sales of monitoring solution.
-My alternative hypothesis (H0) will be that Covid does have any impact on the sales of monitoring solution.
+My alternative hypothesis (H<sub>1</sub>) is that Covid does have impact on the stock prices of Big 3 monitoring comapnies.

 ## Conclusion

-* Answer if Covid indeed affected the sales of monitoring solutions with stock price being the metric.
+* Answer if Covid indeed affected stock prices of Big 3 monitoring companies.
-* Answer who is gaining/losing most among the Big-3.
+* Answer who is gaining most among the Big 3.